-Well with the forecast for the weekend looking rainy and windy, I opted to take a Me day and attempt Jacumba Mountain again.
+Well with the forecast for the weekend looking rainy and windy, I opted to take a “Me” day and attempt Jacumba Mountain again.
 Last weekend, I tried summiting it via the Morteros Palm route.
 Had two companions along for the hike.
-We got close to the summit, but a few route errors and the difficulty had us reach a predefined turn around time.
+We got close to the summit, but a few route errors and its difficulty had us reach a predefined turnaround time.

 As I stepped out of the car, I was reminded why there are windmills all around the area.
-It was breezy, and the rule of one door open at a time we certainly in effect.
-I headed down the road for a short while until it was time to head cross country.
-This attempt would be complete without any trails to guide me.
-It would be a combination of topo maps, gpx and old fashion navigation skills.
+It was breezy, and the rule of one door open at a time was certainly in effect.
+I headed down the road for a short while until it was time to head cross-country.
+This attempt would be completed without any trails to guide me.
+It would be a combination of topo maps, gpx, and old fashion navigation skills.

 The first part of the route weaved through the rocks and cacti.
-I knew this section would be fairly straight forward.
+I knew this section would be fairly straightforward.
 After a bit, the route began to gain some elevation.
-Unlike the first attempt, this gain was not nearly as painful nor difficult.
+Unlike the first attempt, this gain was not nearly as painful or difficult.
 In fact, it was almost stair-like for portions.

 The route also had some nice level sections to pause and catch your breath at.